 This business expansion has gone on for nine years and most investors think we have to be near the end.
 In baseball parlance you hear talk that we are in the seventh or eighth inning; nobody seems to believe we are in the second or third.
 Jamie Dimon of J.P.
 Morgan has said at a conference we’re in the sixth, which got a lot of attention.

 It's time again for our weekly gasoline update based on data from the Energy Information Administration (EIA).
-The price of Regular and Premium were up a nickel each from last week.
-According to GasBuddy.com, California has the highest average price for Regular at $3.55 and San Francisco, CA is the most expensive city, averaging $3.68.
-Oklahoma has the cheapest at $2.40.
-The WTIC end of day spot price closed at 66.22, a 4.4% increase from this time last week.
+The price of Regular was up a penny and Premium was down less than a cent, from last week.
+According to GasBuddy.com, Hawaii has the highest average price for Regular at $3.72 and San Francisco, CA is the most expensive city, averaging $3.79.
+Mississippi has the cheapest at $2.54.
+The WTIC end of day spot price closed at 68.06, a 7.8% decrease from this time last week.

 We have used this quip from the book Why You Win or Lose: The Psychology of Speculation by Fred C. Kelly many times in our missives over the past nearly five decades because the wisdom of its message is timeless.
 We recalled it last week in many of our meetings in New York City when we heard certain individual investors, as well as portfolio managers (PMs), say “I should have!”

 The U.S. inflation story made further inroads this month, with year-over-year price growth for consumers and producers alike hitting multiyear highs.
 U.S. consumer prices expanded at their strongest pace in more than six years, climbing to an annual change of 2.8 percent in May.
 Prices for final demand goods, meanwhile, grew 3.1 percent, their strongest annual surge since December 2011.

 As the Trump administration continues to threaten tariffs targeting a variety of imported goods, from electronics to washing machines to automobiles, many market commentators have suggested the US-led trade skirmishes could turn into a trade war.